starling021/ehtools/README.md

 If in consequence of bad Internet connection ehtools will not be able to communicate with the server then the framework will not start because of access denial and due to a validation error for check ehtools bought or not bought!

-> if there is the bad internet connection, ehtools will say you this:
+> If there is the bad internet connection, ehtools will say you this:

     [*] There is no connection!

-> if you did not buy ehtools, ehtools will say you this:
+> If you did not buy ehtools, ehtools will say you this:

     [*] Failed to open session for ehtools!